man-group/dtale/README.md

 ## What is it?

 D-Tale was born out a conversion from SAS to Python.
-What was originally a perl script wrapper on top of SAS's `insight` function is now a lightweight web client on top of Pandas dat structures.
+What was originally a perl script wrapper on top of SAS's `insight` function is now a lightweight web client on top of Pandas data structures.
 D-Tale is the combination of a Flask back-end and a React front-end to bring you an easy way to view & analyze Pandas data structures.
 Currently this tool supports such Pandas objects as DataFrame, Series, MultiIndex, DatetimeIndex & RangeIndex.
 It integrates seamlessly with ipython notebooks & python/ipython terminals.

 ## Contents